plotly/dash-sample-apps/apps/dash-daq-iv-tracer/README.md

 )
 ```

-Or you can enter it from the app display in your browser and click the button labelled 'Connect'
+Or you can enter it from the app display in your browser and click the button labelled 'Connect'.

+## Run mock application

 If you don't have the instrument connected to your computer but would still like to test the app you can run